Teerapat6509650468/CS360_Project_Fork/README.md

 - Configure Permissions
 After selecting the Public role, you will see a list of available API permissions.

-  - Scroll down to the API you want to enable for public access.
+  - Scroll down to the API (Pet) to enable for public access.
   - Tick the box for `Select All` to allow public access to all actions within that API.

 - Save Changes